Construction Report: Higher Rates, Higher Costs Keep Private Construction Soft

 ADP Nonfarm Private Construction Payrolls Employment have declined in four of the past seven months following 30 months of consecutive growth.

-Data released from the BLS shows a similar- but not as pronounced- trend of deceleration in construction employment.
+Data released from the BLS shows a similar - but not as pronounced - trend of deceleration in construction employment.
 We note below the strong hiring that occurred between mid-2015 and mid-2016, coinciding with the mini-boom in multifamily construction.

 Looking at this another way, we can see that construction employment is still only 90% of the pre-recession highs while total nonfarm employment is 5% higher.